wpaccessibility/wp-a11y-docs/docs/topics/forms/fieldsets/legend.md

 layout: default
 parent: Group form fields
 nav_order: 2
-description: A legend serves as the name of grouped form fields in a fieldset`.
+description: A legend serves as the name of grouped form fields in a fieldset.
 ---

 # Legend with a fieldset